jchristopher/attachments/readme.txt

 = 3.3.3 =
 * Fixed a PHP Warning when activated using Multisite
+* Slightly modified the migration process to better handle plugins like WPML (props sebastian.friedrich)

 = 3.3.2 =
 * You can now specify which view is default when browsing the Media modal (e.g. have 'Upload Files' be default instead of 'Media Library')